-Bronte didn't even know her own father and mother, nor did she want to, so how could her grandmother expect her to trust these strangers?
+Bronte didn’t even get a chance to know her own father and mother, nor did she want to, so how could her grandmother expect her to trust these strangers?

-Bronte sighed with exhaustion and made a decision.
-Her grandmother was the only person she could trust, and she knew that the woman's judgement of people was flawless.
+Bronte sighed with exhaustion and decided.
+Her grandmother was the only person she could trust, and she knew that the woman’s judgement of people was flawless.